But before I can get to that two-parter, I have to slog through this two-parter.

 |"What part of 'waiting for you' did you not understand?"|

 Mickey asks her if she'll stay this time, but the Doctor interrupts the moment by announcing that he's tracked the spaceship's trajectory to its point of origin: Earth.
-Makes me wonder why nobody picked up on this craft as it left Earth.
+I can only imagine it had some sort of Romulan cloaking device to hide its launch.

 Doctor: "Whoever those aliens are, they haven't just arrived, they've been here for a while."